Virginia's 18th Senate district

 Virginia's 18th Senate district is one of 40 districts in the Senate of Virginia.
 It has been represented by Democrat Louise Lucas since 1992.

 Geography

-District 18 is located in southeastern Virginia, including all of Greensville County, Sussex County, and the City of Emporia, as well as parts of Brunswick County, Isle of Wight County, Southampton County, Surry County, and the cities of Chesapeake, Franklin, Portsmouth, and Suffolk.
+District 18 is located in southeastern Virginia, including nearly all of the City of Portsmouth and parts of the City of Chesapeake.

-The district overlaps with Virginia's 3rd, 4th, and 5th congressional districts, and with the 64th, 75th, 76th, 79th, and 80th districts of the Virginia House of Delegates.
-It borders the state of North Carolina.
+The district overlaps with Virginia's 2nd and 3rd congressional districts, and with the 88th, 89th, 91st, and 92nd districts of the Virginia House of Delegates.